-I hear all the time that it’s hard to find great staff, the real hospitality talent, the game-changers.
-If I had a dollar for every time someone said that I…well, you know where I’m going with that.
+We hear all the time that it’s hard to find great staff, the real hospitality talent, the game-changers.
+If we had a dollar for every time someone said that we…well, you know where we're going with that.

-Perhaps that’s why I do what I do.
-My purpose is to help businesses find, secure, and grow excellent talent, but the answer, long story short, is that the question is misguided.
+Perhaps that’s why we do what we do.
+Our purpose is to help businesses find, secure, and grow excellent talent, but the answer, long story short, is that the question is misguided.
 Sure, hospitality recruitment can be a minefield.
 It can be frustrating, particularly if you’re juggling trying to run your business whilst being pulled away from driving growth to concentrate on people management and dreaded recruitment.
 By understanding the talent landscape, you might be able to understand the solution.

-Here’s my expert advice to quadruple your talent coverage and dramatically improve identifying top talent for your business.
+Here’s our expert advice to quadruple your talent coverage and dramatically improve identifying top talent for your business.

 Are You Searching the Right Places?

 Where’s the talent?
 Who’s the talent?
 What is great talent?
 We can tell you now great talent isn’t hiding under a rock waiting for it to be kicked over -- never.
 Talent isn't sitting behind a computer at 3 p.m. in the afternoon applying to Seek adverts with the same accuracy as a scattergun, either -- not even close.
 The real talent, the crème de la crème -- wait for it -- is happily working for your competitor!
 The best talent is passive, not active.

 They’re rewarded well and respected where they are.
 They're performing, engaged, growing their beloved employer, developing themselves, and, here’s the brutal reality you’ll also need to stomach: they’re not looking for a new job!